yanganto/relayer-game/README.md

 In all mode, the `sample function` will point out the next one or many blocks, the relayer(s) should submit on it.
 The `sample function` is subtle, and should different when the target chain using different consensus mechanism.
-There is a discussion session later, but we will explain the mode with a general `half` sampling equation.
+There is a discussion **Sample function** section, but we will explain the mode with a general `half` sampling equation.

+There is still a little possibility that the initial submit in from a valid branch chain, so there is a stage two in the game, after that the blocks from the initial relayer are verified on chain.
+There is a discussion in **Stage two** section.

 If there is only one `[[challengers]]` in scenario file, the scenario will run in relayer-challenger mode.
 The `scenario/challenger.yml` is a scenario for one relayer and one challenger, you may run it with `-v` option to know more about this.